-Walls appear of plaster on the hard construction and some brick finish.
+Walls appear predominantly of taped plasterboard construction with some plaster on the hard sections.

 Floors including sub floors

 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Subfloor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.